ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 preference for a protocol not available on this path, the transport system will try the path first, ignoring the preference.

-Both Selection and Connection Properties can be added to a Preconnection to configure the selection process, and to further configure the eventually selected protocol stack(s).
+Selection, and Connection Properties, as well as defaults for Message Properties, can be added to a Preconnection to configure the selection process, and to further configure the eventually selected protocol stack(s).
 They are collected into a TransportProperties object to be passed into a Preconnection object:

 ~~~
 TransportProperties := NewTransportProperties()